webfactory/WebfactoryPolyglotBundle/readme.md

 **Note**:

-* The translation-entity needs to have all properties that will be translated
+* The translation entity needs to have all properties that will be translated
-* The translation-entity needs to extend `\Webfactory\Bundle\PolyglotBundle\Entity\BaseTranslation`
+* The translation entity doesn't need to extend `\Webfactory\Bundle\PolyglotBundle\Entity\BaseTranslation`, it's just comfortable
-* The translation-entity is required to have a property $entity which is mapped (via doctrine relation) to the original entity
+* The translation entity needs to have a property $entity which is mapped (via doctrine relation) to the original entity

 ### Step 2) Update the main entity